duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_execution_is_finished`

 ---
-Returns true if execution of the current query is finished.
+Returns true if the execution of the current query is finished.

 #### Syntax